ZhaoxuLi123/SpecDETR/README.md

     ```
     python train.py
     ```
   Note: Although we have fixed all random seeds, there may still be slight differences in AP performance after retraining from scratch each time.
-This difference originates from the underlying mechanism of the mmdetection framework.
+This difference originates from the underlying mechanism of CUDA.

 ## Citation